gkapfham/codepalousa2021-presentation-tada/slides.md

 # Experimental

-- Must use comparable software and hardware configuration
+- Must generate inputs to the function subject to analysis
-- Must implement algorithm in order to run the experiments
+- Must repeatedly run a function and collect performance data
-- Must implement a framework for inputs and benchmarks
+- Yet, generally accessible to programmers if good tools exist

 </div>